andrewthomasjones/BoltzMM/README.md

 Authorship statement
 --------------------

 The `BoltzMM` package is co-authored by [Andrew T. Jones](https://github.com/andrewthomasjones), [Hien D. Nguyen](https://github.com/hiendn), and Jessica J. Bagnall.
 The initial development of the package, in native `R` was conducted by HDN.
-Implimentation of the core loops of the package in the `C` language was performed by ATJ.
+Implementation of the core loops of the package in the `C` language was performed by ATJ.
 JJB formatted and contributed the `senate` data set as well as the example analysis on the `senate` data.
 All three co-authors contributed to the documentation of the software as well as troubleshooting and testing.

 Unit testing
 ------------

 Using the package `testthat`, we have conducted the following unit test for the GitHub build, on the date: 30 January, 2019.
-The testing files are contained in the [tests](https://github.com/andrewthomasjones/BoltzMM/tree/master/tests) folder of the respository.
+The testing files are contained in the [tests](https://github.com/andrewthomasjones/BoltzMM/tree/master/tests) folder of the repository.

 ``` r